ChihYuChiang/MA-thesis/README.md

 ### 05/20/2017
-1. Upload **Model precision rate comparison with random inputs** in [method](/method) folder.
+1. Upload **model precision rate comparison with random inputs** in [method](/method) folder.
 The random trials are conducted 5 times with each method and input combination.
 Total 100 models are reported.

 1. Upload **method and result** section in [writing](/writing) folder.